 Insurance Requirements for Vendors (SUBJECT TO CHANGE DEPENDING ON SCOPE OF WORK).
 These requirements do not apply to construction projects.

-Ithaca College requires certificates of insurance be on file with our Office of Risk Management for review and approval prior to the commencement of any work by your firm.
-Please mail or fax to (607) 274-5717 the requested Certificate(s) of insurance.
+Ithaca College requires Certificate(s) of Insurance be on file with our Office of Risk Management for review and approval prior to the commencement of any work by your firm.
+Please mail, fax to (607) 274-5717, or email to firstname.lastname@example.org the requested Certificate(s) of Insurance.
 Mailing address is Ithaca College, Office of Risk Management, 953 Danby Road, Ithaca, New York 14850.

-Umbrella Liability insurance over all underlying exposures with limits of not less than $5,000,000 per occurrence.
+Umbrella/Excess Liability Insurance over all underlying exposures with limits of not less than $5,000,000 per occurrence.

-Workers’ Compensation policies in full compliance with the Workers’ Compensation Laws of the State of New York and all states where the work is performed or in which a claim shall be presented.
+Workers’ Compensation policies, including Coverage B Employer’s Liability, in full compliance with the Workers’ Compensation Laws of the State of New York and all states where the work is performed or in which a claim shall be presented.
 If employer is located or resides outside the State of New York, the certificate must evidence the policy coverage applies to All States.

-Submittals of any of the foregoing documentation are also required for any subcontractors.
+Submittals of any of the foregoing documentation may alsobe required for any subcontractors.
 Subcontracting is allowable only with prior approval of the College.
-Contractor and subcontractors must abide by necessary procedures, requirements and regulations outlined in the contract.
+Vendor and subcontractors must abide by necessary procedures, requirements and regulations outlined in the contract.